njit-jerse/specimin/README.md

 * **--root**: specifies the root directory of the target project.
 * ***--targetFile***: a source file in which to search for target methods
 * *--targetMethod*: a target method that must be preserved, and whose dependencies should be stubbed out.
 Use the format `class.fully.qualified.Name#methodName(Param1Type, Param2Type, ...)`.
 Note: If a target method has a receiver parameter, i.e., (.. this), exclude that parameter from the signature.
 Check this [documentation](https://docs.oracle.com/javase/specs/jls/se8/html/jls-8.html#jls-ReceiverParameter) for more info.
 * *--targetField*: a target field that must be preserved (including its initializer).
 Uses the same format as `--targetMethod`, but without the parameter list.
-The `--targetMethod` and `--targetField` options can be freely combined, but if at least one of the two is not provided then SpecSlice will always produce empty output.
+The `--targetMethod` and `--targetField` options can be freely combined, but if at least one of the two is not provided then TypeSlice will always produce empty output.

 * **--outputDirectory**: the directory in which to place the output.
 The directory must be writeable and will be created if it does not exist.
-* *--jarPath*: a directory path that contains all the jar files for SpecSlice to take as input.
+* *--jarPath*: a directory path that contains all the jar files for TypeSlice to take as input.
 * --modularityModel: the name of the modularity model to use.
 Modularity models are named after the analysis that they represent.
 Available options: "javac" for the [Javac typechecker](https://en.wikipedia.org/wiki/Javac), "cf" for the [Checker Framework](checkerframework.org), or "nullaway" for [NullAway](https://github.com/uber/NullAway).
 Default: "cf".

 Options may be specified in any order.
 When supplying repeatable options more than once, the option must be repeated for each value.